PazAT/Support-Deck-Builder/README.txt

 		At the top of the entry is a block with the skill names and their discovered levels Next are the skill cards used (rarity and name)
-		In the middle are the type and value requirements for the skill levels listed at the top The lower block contains the rarity and affiliations of the cards used in the solution The second line above the bottom is the total affiliation values using the above cards And lastly is the cost range for the above cards
+		In the middle are the type and value requirements for the skill levels listed at the top The lower block contains the rarity and affiliations of the cards used in the solution, as well as the number of how many character cards of at least those affiliations exist
+		The second line above the bottom is the total affiliation values using the above cards And lastly is the cost range for the above cards